mini-777/mini-777/README.md

 ## Hey 👋, I'm Min!

-I am a developer who enjoys exploring the interconnectedness of the world and is always open to learning new technologies (Web Developer 🌐, App Developer 📱, Junior Designer 🎨)
+I am a developer who enjoys exploring the interconnectedness of the world and is always open to learning new technologies (App Developer 📱)
 <br/>
 <br/>